LeonFall3/ResumeOptimizer/templates/resume_new.md

 ---

 ## Additional Information
-- Available for afternoon/evening shifts and weekends as required.
-- Open to roles requiring strong problem-solving skills in administrative, operations, or healthcare settings.
+- Open to roles in customer service, operations, and administration.
 - References available upon request.

 ---